GertKl/ALPs_with_SWYFT/README.md

 This pipeline implements statistical inference for gamma-ray astronomy, in particular ALP-searches.
 By using Neural Ratio Estimation, such analyses become computationally feasible without needing to reduce their complexity by applying overconfident constraints.
 This implementation has been developed with a focus on fluid re- configuration and execution of the analysis.
 This facilitates experimentation with, and scrutinization of, the application of NRE to our physics case.

-NOTE: The framework is primarily developed for private use, so incompatibilities with different systems can occur.
-However, the main code usually runs well on linux if following the instructions below.
+NOTE: The framework is primarily developed for private use, so incompatibilities can occur.
+However, the main code often runs well on bash if following the instructions below.

 # Setup (Cloning from Git)